-As the spring season approaches, Penn men’s lacrosse finds itself entering the season as strong contenders, ranking 10th on the Insider Lacrosse preseason media poll.
+As the spring season approaches, Penn men’s lacrosse finds itself entering the season as strong contenders, ranking 10th on the Inside Lacrosse preseason media poll.
 Atop the list were No.1 Virginia and No. 2 Maryland.

 The Quakers are coming off a season where they went 11-5 in conference play, pulling off upsets against Brown and Yale en route to winning the Ivy League Tournament as the fourth seed.
 After winning its first game in the NCAA tournament against Richmond, Penn would eventually see its seven-game winning streak end with a 9-11 loss to Rutgers in the quarterfinals.